 Like any other infection, COVID-19 can cause some MS symptoms to come back.
 But those should lessen or go away once you fight off the virus.

 Check in with your doctor if you’re worried.
 Always tell them about any new symptoms.
 But most cases of COVID-19 are mild.
 That means you should be able to get better at home.

 Free COVID testing is available in most communities.
 Some locations require an appointment while others are drive-up.
 Check with your local health department about testing availability.

 Advice for Family Members and Caregivers

 Caregivers and family members of people with MS should also take steps to lower the chances they'll get and pass on COVID-19.
-That includes washing your hands and staying away from crowds.
+That includes taking the vaccine if possible, washing your hands often, wearing cloth face masks, and staying away from crowds.
 You should also make sure your loved one has enough food, medicine, and other supplies so they don't have to leave the house too often.